 Julia has joined us bringing 20 years of experience in helping people.
 Julia has worked at Golden House in Green Bay for the past 15 years.
 She was appointed to represent the Oneida Tribe on the Board of Directors for the American Indians Against Abuse Coalition.
 Julia formerly devoted 17 years to Oneida Social Services in various capacities.
 She then worked for three years at Great Lakes Inter Tribal Council helping people with disabilities and recently spent one year working at the Menominee Domestic Violence Shelter as a Client Advocate.

-Sam has a Bachelor of Education and taught in Australia for approximately 10 years before returning to study for a Bachelor in a Applied Science, Health Promotion & Prevention.
-Previously, Sam has worked at the Mental Health Foundation of Australia as the Coordinator of Program Development, Crisis Intervention & Community Education & Prevention, with a focus on Suicide and Depression Awareness & Intervention, and as the Director of Family, Teen & Community Development for the YMCA in Green Bay, WI.
-Currently, Sam is additionally employed at the Sexual Assault Center of Family Services Brown County SART Project.
-Over the past 20 years, Sam has provided assistance and resources to over 3000 sexual assault survivors.
-Sam providesd training to many responders to sensitive crimes and enjoys working with communities to create a safer enviroment for all.
+Sam has a Bachelor of Education and taught in Australia for approximately 10 years before returning to study for a Bachelor in Applied Science, Health Promotion & Prevention.
+Sam is in the process of gaining her Masters Degree in Community Mental Health and Counseling.
+Sam has specialized training and skills in responding to trauma.
+Previously, Sam has worked at the Mental Health Foundation of Australia as the Coordinator of Program Development, Crisis Intervention & Community Education & Prevention, with a focus on Suicide and Depression Awareness & Intervention.
+After immigrating to the United States, Sam worked as the Director of Family, Teen & Community Development for the YMCA in Green Bay, WI.
+Sam additionally was employed at the Sexual Assault Center of Family Services as a legal advocate and as the Co- Project Manager of the Brown County SART Project.
+Over the past 20 years, Sam has provided assistance and resources to over 5000 sexual assault survivors.
+Sam has provided training to many responders to sensitive crimes, specifically sexual assault, domestic violence, child abuse and stalking.
+Sam also works as an In Home Mental Health co-therapist working with children and adolescents who have mental health disorders and behavioral challenges.
+Sam enjoys working with individuals and families, and working collaboratively with community partners to increase community supports and resources for all.

 Before coming to Wise Women, Jessica worked in a variety of places around the country.
 She has been a program director for a transitional home in Baltimore,

-MD, been a victim advocate in Door County, has worked inside of both middle and high schools, and has assisted Native American populations in Montana and Wisconsin.
+MD, been a victim advocate in Door County, has worked with students in elementary, middle and high schools, and has assisted Native American populations in Montana and Wisconsin.
 She loves the mission and vision at WWGP and is thrilled to be a part of an organization capable of such valuable impact on others.
-Jessica also has her Master's degree in Non-Profit Management, and is a trained doula.
+Jessica also has her Master's certificate in Non-Profit Management, and is a trained doula.

 In her free time, Jessica enjoys yoga, the outdoors, and traveling—she has been to forty-nine out of the fifty states, with only Alaska left to go!
 She is currently